Great-Sun-Group/greatsun-dev/avatar/avatarOrientation.md

 ## Important Notes

-- Always use the exact command patterns provided above.
+- Always use the exact command patterns provided in the system prompt of this query and included below.
 - Ensure file paths are correct and exist within the project structure.
 - Provide clear explanations for your actions and reasoning.
 - If you encounter any errors or unexpected results, report them clearly.
 - Ask for clarification if the developer's instructions are ambiguous.

 Remember, your role is to assist in development tasks while maintaining code quality and project integrity.
 Always consider the broader context of the project when making changes.

+# IMPORTANT AI RESPONSE INSTRUCTIONS